MichaelHaggerty01/MichaelHaggerty01.github.io/README.md

 I was able to make the program more suited to anyone's needs by adding additional functionality.
 As with the Top Destinations program, this program went from being an example of what a program can do to giving the user full freedom to find any item in any list.
 While this program USES databases, the actions performed within are algorithms.
 Searching through a list of hundreds to thousands of items to find an item in a matter of milliseconds is far more impressive than what a human can do.

 I was not able to incorporate much feedback into this program, as it was a last-minute replacement for another program that I could not improve further.
 I tried to flesh it out as much as possible by converting the program from a simple proof-of-concept to a full-fledged program.
 I originally had problems getting both the custom bid feature and the custom list feature to work in conjunction with one another.
 I resolved this by using curly brackets to enclose each feature.

-**You can download this full text, screenshots, and more via the .zip and tar.gz files above.**